 If you or someone important in your life are struggling with opioid addiction as well as dependence on benzodiazepines, you may be wondering what your treatment options are.
 The good news is that benzos will not get in the way of your opioid treatment if you work with a network of physicians that coordinate your care, prescribe appropriate amounts of benzodiazepines and potentially taper you off the medication altogether.

 AppleGate Recovery is proud to provide medication-assisted treatment with Suboxone® and other buprenorphine compounds.
 Our dedicated team of physicians and other addiction treatment professionals provides individualized treatment plans to give you or your loved one the tools and support necessary to overcome opioid addiction.
-To learn more about next steps and what AppleGate Recovery can do for you, call us at 888-488-5337 or contact us online.
+To learn more about the next steps, where we’re located and what AppleGate Recovery can do for you, call us at 888-488-5337 or contact us online.

 Subscribe to our Blog